 In a globally interconnected world, no country can resolve international conflicts by itself.
 Equally, hardly any country can protect itself sufficiently against cross-border risks and threats on its own.
 That is why Germany needs partners and alliances that provide mutual support and solidarity.
-The North Atlantic Alliance (NATO) remains a central pillar of German security and defence policy.

 Collective defence, crisis management and cooperative security

 NATO’s three core tasks are collective defence, crisis management and cooperative security.
 They were laid down by the member countries in NATO’s Strategic Concept at the 2010 Lisbon Summit.